Generic name: nitroglycerin (transdermal) [ NYE-troe-GLIS-er-in ]

 Nitroglycerin transdermal will not work fast enough to treat an angina attack.
 Your doctor may prescribe a fast-acting medicine to treat an angina attack.
 Tell your doctor if it seems like any of your medicines don't work as well in treating or preventing angina attacks.

 If you need surgery or medical tests, tell the surgeon or doctor ahead of time that you are using nitroglycerin transdermal.
-The skin patch may burn your skin if you wear the patch during an MRI (magnetic resonance imaging).
-Remove the patch before undergoing such a test.

 Do not stop using this medicine without your doctor's advice, even if you feel fine.
 You may have increased angina attacks if you stop using the medication suddenly.